 Extra vergine oil, pasta and pizza.
 For dessert try "pastiera" (it is an Easter dessert so in this period difficult to find but somewhere probably), try homemade gelato, try "sgroppino" (soft lemon cream, alcoolic or not).
 Fish is good but expencive.

 In Rome Go in Trastevere area, full of local cuisine restaurants.
 Try roman cuisine: pasta carbonara, pasta amatriciana, pasta gricia, pasta cacio e pepe.
 They eat meat and not fish, but this kind of roman food is very winter stlye so eavy, in summer better vegetables.

 In Florence the main food is "Chianina" (kind of meat) grilled and without sauces, very good if not too cooked but expensive.
 Good also "pappa al pomodoro" and "ribollita" .

 For dessert in Florence try "cantucci e vin santo" (bisquites and wine). enjoy and thank you for choosing Italy for you holiday!
-Let me know :) over 4 years agoAnswered by Eva via Travellr.com
+Let me know :) almost 5 years agoAnswered by Eva via Travellr.com